v0lta/NumPy-backprop/readme.md

 The 'rnn' folder contains recurrent neural networks and code to train them on the adding problem.

+The source code in this repository has been tested using NumPy version 1.18.1 and should run on any mid to top range CPU.

 Sample output Rummelhard Fig. 1: